Overall: 1016 802 997 119

 These effect plugins were originally created for use with Xhip Synthesizer.

-The Xhip Effects bundle are simple, general purpose, rack-mount style effects designed to be flexible, easy to use and most importantly fun.
+The Xhip Effects bundle are simple, general purpose effects designed to be flexible, easy to use and most importantly fun.
+They are intended to be used in a more plug-and-play, old school, analog or by ear way.
+Each effect includes only the essential parameters in a format expected from a rack-mount or pedal.

 The effects include: